dougnoel/sentinel.example/README.md

 | user.name         |The person running the test, NOT a test user                       |
 | download          |The download directory                                             |
 ```

+## 2.7 Using Object Inheritance to Create Page Parts

 # Section 3: Setting Configuration Options
 Create a file in the conf directory called 'sentinel.yml'.
 Here you will need to set values in order to run your tests.
 All configuration properties such as which browser and operating system to use during testing, saucelabs configuration, which page object packages you want to test, and other necessary values are to be set on an environment specific basis.